thcheung/calculator/README.md

 # calculator
-Cross Platform Desktop App built with PySide2
+Cross Platform Desktop App built with PySide2 and PyQt5